Delivering enabling infrastructure in the right place, at the right time, is critical in unlocking land supply for new housing and businesses.

 - enabling new infrastructure to be delivered in a more simple, transparent and expedient manner

-Basic Infrastructure Schemes will apply to defined ‘designated growth areas’ and provide the mechanism to ensure the delivery of infrastructure that is immediately needed to make a neighbourhood liveable, such as water, sewerage, gas, electricity, telecommunications, roads, bridges and stormwater management.
+Basic infrastructure schemes will apply to defined ‘designated growth areas’ and provide the mechanism to ensure the delivery of infrastructure that is immediately needed to make a neighbourhood liveable, such as water, sewerage, gas, electricity, telecommunications, roads, bridges and stormwater management.

-Specifically, Basic Infrastructure Schemes can support the following types of infrastructure:
+Specifically, basic infrastructure schemes can support the following types of infrastructure:

 - roads or causeways, bridges, culverts associated roads